DyGSSM: Multi-view Dynamic Graph Embeddings with State Space Model Gradient Update: Method

-The main objective of this step is to calculate the gradient of the current snapshot, efficiently optimize model parameters, and propagate it to the next snapshot.
-State Space Model (SSM) proven to be an efficient approach for capturing both short-term and long-term dependencies.
-Compared to sequence-based models such as GRU and LSTM, SSM offers improved memory efficiency and requires fewer parameters.

-After calculating $\mathcal{L}_t^{fused}$ at time $t$, we employ a simple dynamic weighting mechanism to adjust the influence of each snapshot during parameter updates as presented bellow:
+The main objective of this step is to calculate the gradient of the current snapshot $t$ with respect to $\mathcal{L}_t$, efficiently optimize model parameters, and propagate it to the next snapshot.
+To do that, we first calculate the reciprocal of the loss, acting as a simple dynamic weighting mechanism to adjust the influence of each snapshot during parameter updates, as presented below:

-Equation \ref{eq9} can be considered as a gate, determining the extent to which information from past states influences the current state.
-This approach ensures a more balanced flow of information across snapshots, enabling the model to adapt to temporal dynamics while maintaining consistency in parameter updates.

-Specifically, if the model's loss at a given snapshot is high, the dynamic weight reduces the impact of that particular state on the parameter update.
-This approach ensures that snapshots with higher losses contribute less to the model's learning process.

-To incorporate the SSM in our gradient update in each snapshot, we considered Equation \ref{eq:hippo1}, and slightly changed it to get ${s_{t}=\hat{K} s_{t -1}+\hat{G}_t weight_t}$ where $s_{t - 1}$ is the state vector at time $t - 1$, where we initialized as a zero vector for $t=0$. $\hat{G}_t$ is the gradient vector of model parameter with respect to loss at time $t$ and $\hat{K}$ is the projection matrix.
-We initialized $\hat{K}$ using the HiPPO algorithm \cite{gu2022train,gu2021efficiently}.

-This step-by-step processing allows the SSM to capture and incorporate the evolving dynamics of the graph over time effectively.
-For entries where the row index is greater than the column index ($i> j$), the equation above fills the values along the lower diagonal. $(2i +1)$ acts as linear function of the row index $i$ and takes a positive or negative sign depending on whether $i - j$ in $(-1)^{i - j}$ is even or odd.
-If $i - j$ is even, the output is positive; otherwise, it is negative.
-On the diagonal ($i= j$), this matrix has a value of 2, and above the diagonal ($i< j$), the values are set to 0.